 The Park’s East Entrance is the most accessible for visitors coming from the Bay Area.
 It’s the easiest way to access the Bear Gulch Cave, Reservoir, and Rim Trail Loop.

 If you plan to stay more than one day, the campground in the East Entrance is the only lodging option in the park.
-The park’s main visitor center, gift shop, and a small market are near the campground area near the entrance.
+The park’s main visitor center, gift shop, and a small market are next to the campground area near the entrance.

 Pinnacles West Entrance Highlights